 Studies also revealed that people of South Asian descent have a greater risk of developing cardiovascular diseases (CVD).
 This is because their bodies are more inclined to store fats in the liver, muscles, and other unusual places.
 These are known as ectopic fats.
 Ectopic fats can contribute to the development of cardiovascular problems.

-Below is a quick guide on everything you need to know about heart attack and what you need to do when someone in your household or workplace suffers from it.
+Below is a quick guide on everything you need to know about heart attacks and the proper first-aid treatment that you need to do when someone in your household or workplace suffers from it.

 What is a Heart Attack?